 In February 2016, the FASB issued a new accounting pronouncement regarding lease accounting.
 In June 2020, the FASB issued an amendment to the pronouncement extending the effective date from reporting periods after December 15, 2019 to reporting periods after December 31, 2021 due to the adverse effects of the COVID-19 pandemic.

 A lessee will be required to recognize on the balance sheet the assets and liabilities for leases with lease terms of more than twelve months.
 Management is currently evaluating the effect this pronouncement will have on the financial statements and related disclosures.

-NOTE 9 - CONCENTRATIONS
+NOTE 10 - CONCENTRATIONS

 The Organization is dependent on several sources of support and revenue.
-Tuition revenue makes up forty-three percent (43%) of total support and revenue for the year ended August 31, 2021.
+Tuition revenue makes up fifty percent (50%) and forty-three percent (43%) of total operating support and revenue (not including in-kind contributions) for the years ended August 31, 2022 and 2021, respectively.
 Tuition revenue could fluctuate year-to-year based on the number of participants enrolled in the Organization's programs.